eBay/flutter_glove_box/packages/golden_toolkit/README.md

 ### Pumping Widgets

+Flutter Test's `WidgetTester` already provides the ability to pump a widget for testing purposes.

+However, in many cases it is common for the Widget under test to have a number of assumptions & dependencies about the widget tree it is included in.
+For example, it might require Material theming, or a particular Inherited Widget.
+Often this setup is common and shared across multiple widget tests.

-Contains an extension for [WidgetTester] with single convenience function `pumpWidgetBuilder` to pump your widget during the test.
+For convenience, we've created an extension for [WidgetTester] with a function `pumpWidgetBuilder` to allow for easy configuration of the parent widget tree & device configuration to emulate.

 `pumpWidgetBuilder` has optional parameters `wrapper`, `surfaceSize`, `textScaleSize`

+This is entirely optional, but can help reduce boilerplate code duplication.

 Example: